100% Satisfaction Guaranteed - We Value Your Trust!

 How much does mattress disposal cost?

 Cost depends on your location, the size of the mattress, and whether you hire a professional removal service.
-However, Mattress removal costs around $100, on average, and most homeowners pay somewhere between $75 and $150, depending on size, disposal method, and more.
+However, mattress removal costs around $100, on average, and most homeowners pay somewhere between $75 and $150, depending on size, disposal method, and more.

 Can I dispose of a mattress in curbside pickup?